Your stored business data travels in and out of your network. What key controls can you put in place to ensure it’s safe?

-Business email compromise describes when an organisation’s email account is taken over by criminals to conduct fraudulent activities such as sending fake invoices, requesting updates to bank account details, or intercepting and altering inbound payment details.
+Business email compromise occurs when an organisation’s email account is taken over by criminals to conduct fraudulent activities such as sending fake invoices, requesting updates to bank account details, or intercepting and altering inbound payment details.

 In invoice scams, a business or individual receives an emailed invoice from a supplier whose email account has been compromised by a criminal.
 The criminal has been able to alter the payment details on the invoice to an account they control.
-As the invoice looks legitimate, the recipient may not question the payment details, and send the payment to the account controlled by the criminal.
+As the invoice looks legitimate the recipient may not question the payment details and send the payment to the account controlled by the criminal.

 Often the contact number on the invoice has also been altered.

-Another variation of an invoice scam is when a business receives a request from a supplier to cancel a recent payment or update the bank account details held on file, and is asked to make the payment to a new account.
+Another variation of an invoice scam is when a business receives a request from a supplier to cancel a recent payment or update the bank account details held on file and is asked to make the payment to a new account.

 Also known as ‘CEO phishing’, a CEO scam is when an email appears to come from a senior person in a business such as a Chief Executive Officer (CEO) or Chief Financial Officer (CFO), requesting an urgent transfer of funds.

-These emails may come from the real executive’s email account if it’s been compromised, or from a very similar email address.
+These emails may come from the real executive’s email account if it’s been compromised or from a very similar email address.

 Another type of email scam is the payroll scam, where the email account of an employee is imitated or compromised, and an email is sent to their employer requesting an update to their bank account details for their salary.
 Criminals are opportunistic and looking for people to act on messages being sent, so keep an eye out for urgent requests to update payroll details.
 These scams can also be carried out via a phone call, so having a validation process for each channel is recommended.
 Best practice is to verbally confirm over the phone (using a known phone number) or face to face.

 Criminals target email communication as it’s a common way individuals and business exchange information.
-For criminals, email is a scalable way to target many people at one time, but can also be used to target individuals in a spear-phishing attack.
+For criminals, email is a scalable way to target many people at one time but can also be used to target individuals in a spear-phishing attack.

 Criminals want their messages to appear genuine, so they’re specifically created to trick the recipient into taking some sort of action.